syndr/ansible-role-disk_part/README.md

 #   - mount_path (required): The file system path at which to mount the partition
 #   - mount_type (optional): Method to use to mount the partition (fstab/systemd)
 #   - mount_options (optional): Options to be used when mounting the filesystem (string)
+#   - mount_uuid_path (optional): Mount by UUID instead of device path (true/false, default: true)
+#      * Automatically disabled for LVM volumes which use stable /dev/vg-name/lv-name paths
+#      * When enabled, mounts use /dev/disk/by-uuid/{uuid} for improved stability
 #   - resizefs (optional): Grow the filesystem to match the size of the block device (true/false)
 #      * not supported for swap format
 #   - state (optional): Existence of the partition